Photo de couverture : Marshmallow Photographie

 When there are a moderate or large amount of women left over then sometimes if men dance with each other then you can get a bad vibe from some of the women, who feel they are left with no one to dance with.Matt, UK (west coast swing, blues dancing, others)

 Yes, several times !
 The most frequently it’s made by women followers who were complaining that I dance with another man, while they expected us to make them dance…Idrissa, France (bal folk, lindy hop)

-Are women’s lack of leaders an obstacle to men’s following ?
+Is women’s lack of leaders an obstacle to men following ?

 As a woman I never suspected we could be part of the problem to the point of making men feel guilty of following.
 It looks like we have our own prejudice about leading and following to get rid of.

 For some bal folk dancer’s, there is a (typical) problem : group dances mean you don’t only dance with people likely to accept a man to follow, but with everyone.
 Might be an issue even if it’s for a 20 seconds part of dance.
 Even if it’s just holding hands and not a full embrace.

 It happened several times during mixers that my partners choose to leave the dance rather than dancing with a man.Vincent, France (bal folk)